mencargo/speed/doc.md

     * Empty string (not started or aborted)
     * Estimated jitter in milliseconds as a number with 2 decimals (lower = stable connection)
     * The string "Fail" (test failed)
+* __dlProgress__: the progress of the download test as a number between 0 and 1
+* __ulProgress__: the progress of the upload test as a number between 0 and 1
+* __pingProgress__: the progress of the ping+jitter test as a number between 0 and 1

+Note: clientIp appears before jitterStatus.
+This is not a mistake, it's to keep the js file compatible with older pages from before the jitter test was introduced.

 ### Starting the test
 To start the test with the default settings, which is usually the best choice, send the start command to the worker: